Sammysouris/write_website/exampleSite/content/english/project/_index.md

 ---
 title: "Our Projects"
-description: "We have several studies running on the topic of hemispheric laterality during writing in both childrena and adults."
+description: "We have several studies running on cerebral laterality for writing in both children and adults"
 draft: false
 bg_image: "images/feature-bg.jpg"
 menu: